PhilKes/android-translations-converter-plugin/README.md

 }
 ```

-Run `./gradlew exportTranslationsToExcel`

 ### Example Excel

-This is an example exported Excel Sheet:
+To preview a full exported Excel file [download it here](https://github.com/PhilKes/android-translations-converter/raw/refs/heads/main/src/test/resources/expected.xlsx)

 <img src="./doc/example_excel.png" alt="example-excel" />

-To preview a full exported Excel file [click here](https://github.com/PhilKes/android-translations-converter/raw/refs/heads/main/src/test/resources/expected.xlsx)

 #### Plurals

 Android supports [quantity strings (plurals)](https://developer.android.com/guide/topics/resources/string-resource#Plurals).
-To support these plurals, for every `<plurals>` in the `strings.xml` there are multiple for all of the supported quantities.
+To support these plurals, for every `<plurals>` in the `strings.xml` there are multiple for all the supported quantities.
 The keys for these plurals have appended `_PLURALS_{QUANTITY}` to differentiate them.
 There is always a row for every possible quantity, doesn't matter if there is an existing translation in a language or not.
 If the default language does not specify a translations for a certain quantity, this row is highlighted in yellow with a corresponding comment.

 ## Import

+Run `./gradlew importTranslationsFromExcel`

-Configuration in `build.gradle` (shown values are the defaults):
+Optional configuration in `build.gradle` (shown values are the defaults):
 ```groovy
 tasks.named("importTranslationsFromExcel", ImportFromExcelTask) {
    /**